sfban/Function_finder/README.md

 * Enterprise companies can have large, unwieldy code base

-* What functionality is available and reusable across different teams?
+* What functionality is available and reusable?

 * Build a system to help identify functions in an existing codebase